 - 1/4 cup red onion sliced

-- Salt and pepper
+- salt and pepper

 - 1 tbsp cilantro

-Set sous vide machine to 145.5.
+Set temperature on sous vide machine to 145.5 F.

-Sous vide at 145.5 for 1 hour.
+Sous vide chicken wings at 145.5 F for 1 hour.

 Let’s see your sous vide chicken wings!
 Find me @sipbitego on Instagram and #sipbitego so I can see your post!

 Amazon disclosure - We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.